Email Processing in Lua

 The module provides a set of functions.

-Saving messages from the Lua program in the Dr.Web for UNIX Mail Servers component log:
+Storing messages from the Lua program in the Dr.Web for UNIX Mail Servers component log:

-debug(<message>) writes the <message> string to the Dr.Web for UNIX Mail Servers log at the DEBUG level;
+debug(<message>) writes the <message> string to the Dr.Web for UNIX Mail Servers log at the debug level;

-info(<message>) writes the <message> string to the Dr.Web for UNIX Mail Servers log at the INFO level;
+info(<message>) writes the <message> string to the Dr.Web for UNIX Mail Servers log at the info level;

-notice(<message>) writes the <message> string to the Dr.Web for UNIX Mail Servers log at the NOTICE level;
+notice(<message>) writes the <message> string to the Dr.Web for UNIX Mail Servers log at the notice level;

-warning(<message>) writes the <message> string to the Dr.Web for UNIX Mail Servers log at the WARNING level;
+warning(<message>) writes the <message> string to the Dr.Web for UNIX Mail Servers log at the warning level;

-error(<message>) writes the <message> string to the Dr.Web for UNIX Mail Servers log at the ERROR level.
+error(<message>) writes the <message> string to the Dr.Web for UNIX Mail Servers log at the error level.

 Managing the synchronization of Lua procedures:

-sleep(<sec.>) pauses the execution of a Lua procedure instance for a specified number of seconds.
+sleep(<sec.>) pauses the execution of a Lua procedure instance for a specified number of seconds;

 Uploading external data from a text file: